DENIOS Ltd

 Emergency Showers and Eye Wash Stations

 The protection of the eyes and body is of particular importance when dealing with hazardous substances.
-Should an accident occur despite all other safety precautions, eye/face wash stations and emergency combination showers are a necessity.
+Should an accident occur despite all other safety precautions, eye/face wash stations and emergency combination showers are necessary.
 Additional remedial measures also need to be initiated immediately to keep possible damage to a minimum.

 Protecting Your Eyes and Body is Important When Handling Hazardous Materials.